 What Can Happen When a Beneficiary Designation is Not Updated in a Timely Manner?

-When beneficiary designations are not updated on a regular basis, serious complications can result.
+When beneficiary designations in your living trust are not updated on a regular basis, serious complications can result.
 Moreover, there is a significant chance that a deceased individual’s assets will not be passed on in accordance with his or her wishes.

 Updating various beneficiary designations becomes extremely important in the case of a divorce.
 When spouses divorce, the divorcing spouse must make sure that the former spouse is no longer a beneficiary on his or her financial accounts, retirement plans, and insurance policies.
 The divorcing spouse should update the beneficiary designation to name another family member – or a new spouse, in the event that he or she has remarried since the divorce.
 Failing to update beneficiary designations could result in the ex-spouse reaping the benefits of a retirement account, investment account, or insurance policy when the account holder passes away.